 From our personal experience, here are some of the instances when we used public transportation in Turkey (specifically in Antalya and the surrounding areas) and the amount of money we paid for the rides:

-- Taxi ride from the Antalya airport to the city center — 800 lira ($25) or more.
+- Taxi ride from the Antalya airport to the city center — 800 lira ($20) or more

 Which resort to choose for your trip?

-We are going to dive a little deeper into two regions of Turkey famous for being the ultimate beach holiday destinations.
-These regions are the Aegean region (the area that faces the Aegean Sea, both coastal cities and inland areas) and the Mediterranean region (you guessed it, the territories that face the Mediterranean Sea).
+I am going to dive a little deeper into two regions of Turkey famous for being the ultimate beach holiday destinations.
+These regions are the Aegean region and the Mediterranean region.

 It’s good to know that all the beach towns listed here are located super close to each other.
 Each one has an eponymous city serving as its center surrounded by lesser-scale villages (that are usually more private, and thus, tend to be more expensive).